marmelab/react-admin/docs/List.md

 **Tip**: You can also disable bulk actions altogether by passing `false` to the `bulkActionButtons` prop.
 When using a `Datagrid` inside a `List` with disabled bulk actions, the checkboxes column won't be added.

-Bulk action button components receive several props allowing them to perform their job:
+Bulk action button components can use the `useListContext` to get the elements they need to perform their job:

+* `selectedIds`: the identifiers of the currently selected items.
 * `resource`: the currently displayed resource (eg `posts`, `comments`, etc.)
-* `basePath`: the current router base path for the resource (eg `/posts`, `/comments`, etc.)
 * `filterValues`: the filter values.
 This can be useful if you want to apply your action on all items matching the filter.
-* `selectedIds`: the identifiers of the currently selected items.

 Here is an example of `BulkUpdateButton` usage, which sets the `views` property of all posts to `0` optimistically: